chriscant/mkdistmaps/README.md

 ### limit

-* If you want to test what the maps look like without generating them all, please the number of species maps that you want to produce, eg 1.
+* If you want to test what the maps look like without generating them all, specify the number of species maps that you want to produce, eg 1.
 Zero means all.

 ### outputFolder